Royal Mail label printer setup: 6x4 Click & Drop guide [2026]

 A native thermal label is better than fixing an A4 label later.
 It means the PDF page is closer to the physical label size, so the printer has less guessing to do.

 If the workflow still gives you an A4 PDF, do not send the full A4 page straight to the thermal printer.
-That is how you get the classic tiny label in the corner.
+That is the tiny-label trap.

 Save printer defaults in the driver

-Set the printer default paper size at the operating-system level, instead of relying only on Chrome, Edge, Preview or Acrobat.
+Set the printer default paper size at the operating-system level, not only in Chrome, Edge, Preview or Acrobat.

-For Windows, that usually means opening printer preferences and setting the page size to 6x4, 4x6 or your custom metric label.
-For macOS, create or select the matching paper size when printing, then keep that preset for shipping labels.
+For Windows, open printer preferences and set the paper size to 6x4, 4x6 or your custom metric label.
+For macOS, create or select the matching paper size when printing, then save that preset for labels.

 The goal is boring consistency.
 When you download a new Royal Mail label, the print dialog should already know the printer, paper size and scale.

-• The full barcode is inside the label edge
+• The full barcode sits inside the label edge.

-• The second label in the roll starts in the right place
+• The next label starts in the right place.

-If the first label is wrong, do not keep printing and hope the batch fixes itself.
-Thermal printers repeat bad settings very efficiently.
+If the first label is wrong, stop.
+Thermal printers repeat bad settings faster than you can peel bad labels off parcels.

 Royal Mail Click & Drop workflow checklist for 6x4 thermal labels, actual size and driver paper size